vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.
 - Go to https://<i>vic_appliance_address</i>:9443/files in a Web browser, download the vSphere Integrated Containers Engine package, `vic_1.2.x.tar.gz`, and unpack it on the Desktop.
 Do not download the client plug-in files, `com.vmware.vic-v1.2.x.zip` and `com.vmware.vic.ui-v1.2.x.zip`, directly from the file server.
 The plug-in installation script pulls these files from the file server.

-**NOTE**: If the vSphere Integrated Containers appliance uses a different port for the file server, replace 9443 with the appropriate port in the prerequisites above and in the procedure below.

 **Procedure**